 Lauderdale – Open Meetings Act

-After moving back home to Meridian, Tommy Williams began monitoring local government to ensure that his and other local citizens’ tax dollars were being spent efficiently and effectively.
+After moving back home to Meridian, Tommy Williams began monitoring local government to ensure that his and other citizens’ tax dollars were being spent efficiently.

 In looking around, he quickly found out that not all of the public’s business performed by local governments are done in public, in the light of day.

 Specifically, in this particular case, in early 2013, the Lauderdale County Board of Supervisors was considering issuing bonds to cover county improvements.
 The county administrator reached out to a bond consultant, solicited and received figures relating to a possible bond, and subsequently shared this information with each supervisor separately and individually.
 A quorum of the Board is three members.
 On March 22, 2013, District 2 Supervisor Newell and District 4 Supervisor Norwood encountered each other by chance and briefly discussed one of the propose projects.
 On March 26, 2013, the consultant, county administrator, a board attorney, and supervisors from District 1 (Pres.
 Florey) and 2 (Newell) met at the offices of the board attorney.
 The purpose of the meeting was to consider the consultant’s information regarding how much the county could borrow without raising taxes and without precluding a future bond issue.
 Later that same day, a separate meeting was arranged for the same purpose in the supervisors’ conference room in the courthouse with the consultant and supervisors from Districts 3 (Todd) and 5 (Rutledge).